sophongo/sophdoc/docs/en/docs/kpanda/user-guide/workloads/pod-config/lifecycle.md

 ### Post-start commands

-DCE provides two processing types, command line script and HTTP request, to configure post-start commands.
+Suanova provides two processing types, command line script and HTTP request, to configure post-start commands.
 You can choose the configuration method that suits you according to the table below.

 **Command line script configuration**